Skip to content

 sudo docker run -it --ipc=host --gpus all ultralytics/ultralytics:latest

-For more detailed Docker instructions, check out the Docker quickstart guide.
+For detailed Docker instructions, see the Docker quickstart guide.

 How do I clone the Ultralytics repository for development?

-To clone the Ultralytics repository and set up a development environment, use the following steps:
+Clone the Ultralytics repository and set up a development environment with:

 # Clone the ultralytics repository